Chase Freedom Credit Card Review

 The Chase Freedom credit card was designed for people who want to earn cash rewards on their credit card spending.
 Consumers with fair to excellent credit (660+) can qualify.

-In addition to the rewards, the Chase Freedom card offers 0 percent interest for first 15 billing cycles on purchases and balance transfers then 12.99 to 22.99 percent APR after the introductory period ends, depending on your credit history.
+In addition to the rewards, the Chase Freedom card offers 0 percent interest for first 15 billing cycles on purchases and balance transfers then 16.74 percent to 25.49 percent APR after the introductory period ends, depending on your credit history.

 While the Chase Freedom credit card comes with no annual fee, it does include other common credit card fees, including: